novorender/proving-grounds/frontend/README.md

 Load the condos scene with ID `3b5e65560dc4422da5c7c3f827b6a77c`.
 The canvas should take up the entire width and height of the browser window.
 The view's camera controller should be a `"flight"` controller.

+You should then be able to see the condos building and move around in the 3D scene.

 Links:
 - [DEMO - Getting started](https://docs.novorender.com/docs/tutorials/getting_started)